CptGummiball/whitelister/README.md

 Administrators with the whitelister.manage permission can view pending applications in-game and accept them using the /whitelister accept command.
 Whitelist Update:

-Upon accepting an application, the plugin adds the player to the server's whitelist and moves their application data to an "accepted" YAML file for record-keeping.
+Upon accepting an application, the plugin adds the player to the server's whitelist.

 ## API Usage
 The API can be used to manage requests via HTTP requests.
 Make sure the use_api option in the config.yml is set to true to turn off the internal web server and use the API.